 - Application Fee

 A non-refundable application fee of $85.00 is required prior to submission of the application.
 Applicants who believe they may qualify for an application fee waiver should first review the Application Fee Waiver Information and then submit an Application Fee Waiver Request Form.
+You cannot be granted a fee waiver after payment of the application fee.
+An application will not be considered submitted until the fee is paid.

 For questions about the online application or the admission process please contact firstname.lastname@example.org.

 Make note of any differential between your time zone and the Eastern time zone on which our application deadline is based, and allow ample time in advance of the deadline for uploading materials and submitting your application.
 Any number of unforeseen circumstances affecting electronic, web-based access to the online application system could cause the application process to take longer than anticipated and lead you to miss the deadline.
+Late applications will not be accepted.